amnesiiac/amnesiiac.github.io/_posts/2023-10-21-docker-iptables-case-analysis.md

   - network
 ---

-### # introduction
-an experiment for building up the connection between two containers of different subnets.
-each subnet is created & isolated using docker default bridge driver.
+this article mainly covers an experiment for building up l3 connection between two containers of different subnets. each subnet is created & isolated using docker default bridge driver.

 <hr>